junxit/us-congress-bills-113/metadata.md

 - 2014-07-23 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2014-07-23 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute.
 Without written report.
 - 2014-07-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 480.
+- 2014-09-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5514; text as passed Senate: CR S5514)
+- 2014-09-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5514; text as passed Senate: CR S5514)